Velký vlastenecký výlet

-Velký vlastenecký výlet (English: Change My Mind) is a Czech documentary road movie directed by Robin Kvapil and released in 2025.
+Velký vlastenecký výlet (English: Change My Mind) is a 2025 Czech documentary road movie written and directed by Robin Kvapil.
 It follows three Czech citizens, sympathetic to Russia and Vladimir Putin, who espouse pro-Russian narratives about the Russo-Ukrainian War and whom the director took to Ukraine to confront their views with the situation there.

 Synopsis

 The project began with an open call aimed at people skeptical of mainstream media coverage of the war.
 From around sixty applicants, three participants were selected: Ivo, Nikola, and Petra—who described themselves as "dezoláti" (a Czech pejorative for naïve conspiracy believers; loosely translatable as loony).
 In October 2024 they traveled by minibus from Prague to the Donbas, visiting cities such as Kharkiv and the area around Izium.

 The protagonists visit Kyiv and Kharkiv, where children study in metro shelters, and the forest near Izium where mass graves of Russian war crimes were discovered.
 Petra remarks in the film that this is "perfect material for Ukrainian propaganda".
 They also film destroyed neighborhoods of Kharkiv, including Saltivka, talk with residents, and visit bomb sites and hospitals.

 Their reactions—ranging from trivializing tragedy to moments of emotion—are juxtaposed with the direct reality of war.
 They often repeat stereotypical claims, such as that Russia "had no other choice" or that it "does not bomb hospitals to kill the sick".
 At other times, they show respect and gratitude to Ukrainians—hugging them, praising children's education, and expressing admiration for their resilience.